supremainc/g-sdk/docs/_apis/face.md

 templates
 : Maximum 30 face templates can be returned from IR-based authentication devices.
-For RGB-based visual face authentication devices, the maximum number is 10.
+For RGB-based visual face authentication devices, the maximum number is 10. <BR>
 [+ 1.7.1] You can register users with only templates by setting templates with the __BS2_FACE_FLAG_TEMPLATE_ONLY__ flag.

 imageData
 : A BMP image of the face will be returned.

 irTemplates
-: Maximum 10 IR templates can be returned from FaceStation F2 or BioStation 3.
+: Maximum 10 IR templates can be returned from RGB-based visual face authentication devices.

 irImageData
 : An IR image of the face will be returned.